solspace/craft-calendar/README.md

 ## Overview

-Calendar is the most reliable and powerful event management and calendaring plugin on the market for Craft CMS.
-The intuitive interface allows you to create events with complex recurring event rules and exclusions, while the flexible templating offers a variety of options to satisfy your calendaring needs.
-Stop wasting valuable development hours wrestling with and tuning Craft Entries or other alternatives.
-You can trust Calendar (and the team behind it) to deliver the quality and support you expect and deserve.
+Craft CMS users can rely on the Calendar plugin for efficient event management and calendaring.
+With its own element type, you can easily manage Calendar Events with power and flexibility.
+Its intuitive interface makes creating events with complex recurring rules and exclusions easy.
+The flexible templating options ensure you can customize your calendar to meet your needs.
+You can trust the quality and support provided by the Solspace team.

 ## Helpful Links